stock2shop/website/content/uncategorised/shopify/questions/How do channel ids work in Stock2Shop?.md

 ---
 title: "How do Channel IDs work in Stock2Shop?"
-heading: "How do Channel IDs work in Stock2Shop?"
+seoTitle: "How do Channel IDs work in Stock2Shop?"
-description: ""
+seoDescription: "How Channel IDs work with Stock2Shop and your integration."
 ---

 ## Introduction